cpske/ISP/type-hints/type-hint-problems.md

     """Pairs up each consecutive element of the iterable given.

     Args:
-        iterable (Iterable): The iterable to make pairs with
+        iterable: The Iterable of values to make pairs from

     Returns:
-        A new list of paired up elements.
+        A new list of paired elements from the parameter.

     Raises:
-        ValueError: When ``iterable`` is not of length 2n, where n is an integer. (i.e. when there is a left-over element)
+        ValueError: if the number of elements in ``iterable`` is not even.
     """
     ##### code begins #####
     #####  code ends  #####